 Do I need commercial auto insurance?

-If you have vehicles that the business owns, leases or rents, you need commercial auto insurance.
-You also need commercial auto insurance for any vehicles employees own, lease or rent, if they use those vehicles while conducting business.
+You need commercial auto insurance if you have vehicles that the business owns.
+You will also need commercial auto insurance for any vehicles an employees owns, leases or rents, if they use those vehicles while conducting business.

 As a business, you probably don’t want to put your business at risk by being underinsured, such as opting for minimum auto liability coverage.
 Nationwide recommends at least $500,000 in liability coverage per vehicle.